essc/clp_foss4g_workshop/source/qgis_interface.rst

 The QGIS Interface
 ==============================

-QGIS provides an easy to use :term:`Graphical user interface (GUI)` to explore, create and edit geospatial data.
+QGIS provides an easy to use `Graphical user interface (GUI)` to explore, create and edit geospatial data.
 Commands and functions are activated using a combination of menu, toolbar and keyboard shortcut actions within the application.